klederLucas/Job-finder/README.md

 ## Disclaimer

-I created this project to study about MERN stack.
+I've created this project to study about MERN stack.
 The technologies used in this project are:
 - MongoDB
 - Express
 - React